 A futures market participant who is found to have engaged in any of the above conduct shall be required to make rectification, indemnify for any losses arising from the rule violation, and be subject to forfeiture of any earnings arising from the rule violation.
 Furthermore, depending on the severity of the violation, the futures market participant shall be subject to warning, reprimand, public censure, suspension of part of its futures business, forced position liquidation, suspension of position opening for no more than twelve (12) months, revocation of membership or qualification, and/or being announced as “persona non grata to the market”.
 In addition, a fine of no less than RMB ten thousand (10,000) and no more than one hundred thousand (100,000) may be imposed if there are no earnings resulting from the rule violation or the amount of the earnings is less than RMB one hundred thousand (100,000); or a fine between one (1) time and five (5) times the amount of the earnings may be imposed if the earnings are greater than RMB one hundred thousand (100,000).

-A futures market participant who is found to have engaged in any of the above conducts, but makes rectifications on his/her own initiative without causing negative impact to the market order, may be given a lenient punishment or be relieved from the punishment.
-The Exchange shall inform the CSRC and recommend to initiate an investigation by the CSRC and may impose other restrictive measures such as suspension of position opening, provided that, as a result of an investigation for cause, the Exchange finds the futures market participants have any of the following conducts:
+A futures market participant who is found to have engaged in any of the above conducts, but makes rectifications on his/her own initiative without causing negative impact to the market order, may be given a lenient punishment, a less severe punishment, or be relieved from the punishment.
+The Exchange shall inform the CSRC and recommend to initiate an investigation by the CSRC and may impose other restrictive measures such as suspension of position opening, reprimand, public censure, suspension of part of its futures business, forced position liquidation, suspension of position opening for a minimum of one (1) month to a maximum of twelve (12) months provided that the Exchange finds the futures market participants have any of the following conducts:

-1. committing a serious violation such as manipulation of the market;
+1. manipulation of the market;

-2. engaging in wash trades or accommodation trade, which severely affects the final settlement price;

-3. stealing a trading password from any other person to engage in futures trading; or
+2. insider trading;

-4. committing any other activities suspected to have constituted a criminal offense.
+3. committing any other activities suspected to have constituted a criminal offense.

 The following conducts of a delivery and settlement personnel constitute rule violation: